Carlosjr5/sem/.github/ISSUE_TEMPLATE/issue-14.md

 ### Success End Condition

-Report of top N populated cities is produced.
+Report of top N populated capital cities in a region is produced.

-### Failed End Condition

-No population report is produced.

 ### Primary Actor

-HR Advisor.
+Group 7.

 ### Trigger